-If you’re a customer in the north or east of the country, your organic milk and butter come from the Tweddle family at Acorn Dairy, an award-winning organic dairy near Darlington.
+If you’re a customer in the north or east of the country, your organic milk and butter come from the Tweddle family at Acorn Dairy, near Darlington.
+They have won many awards over the years, including the prestigious Queen’s Award for Enterprise for their commitment to low-carbon energy and organic farming.

 The Tweddles have farmed at the hamlet of Archdeacon Newton since 1928.
 In the 1930s, they began to deliver their own milk to local customers – but like many small dairies, were gradually pushed out by larger businesses.